jingshuw/website/content/course/stat347_2021/_index.md

-# Course title, summary, and position in the list.
 ---
 linktitle: STAT34700 Generalized Linear Models
 summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.